Native Linux Microcontainers

 rnx job run echo "Hello from Joblet on AWS!"

-# View job logs (stored in CloudWatch)
+# View job logs (fetched from configured storage backend)

 rnx job log <job-id>